Is my hair loss normal?

 Avoid combing your hair when it is wet, as wet hair is most subject to trauma.
 Hair should only be combed when mostly dried with a wide-toothed comb.
 Also, the less that is done to thinning hair, the better.
 Stay away from bleaching, rebonding or perming your hair to reduce damage done.

-Dermatologists also specialize in treating scalp and hair problems, so head to your dermatologist if your hair condition deteriorates.Tags: beauty, dermatologist, Hair, hair fall, Hair Loss
+Accredited dermatologists specialize in treating scalp and hair problems.
+Do head to your dermatologist should the hair condition deteriorate and for comprehensive management of any hair loss issues.Tags: beauty, dermatologist, Hair, hair fall, Hair Loss